Treide1/flow-template/README.md

 Start with `val inputScheme = inputScheme(myInputDevice: KeyEvents) { … }` and set up your input scheme.

-The template uses the default `keyboard` input device, but you can provide your onw device interface.
+The template uses the default `keyboard` input device, but you can provide your own device interface.

 For the keyboard, keys can always be used by their name, like `'escape'` or `'k'`, or by their layout-independent key code, if they have one, like `KEY_ESCAPE` (`'k'` doesn't have one).